TatshSiow/HyperOptimize/README.md

+# Never download from source!
+Only download from releases

 # Developer Notice
 To adapt HyperOS 2 and eliminate compatibility problems\
 I decided to rebuild from scratch again (polish and revise)\